 5. Jin Jin Dessert

 With unique names for desserts like Gangster Ice and Power Chendol, you’ll definitely be in for a treat when you visit Jin Jin Dessert!
-Of course, the Power Chendol must not be missed.
-We were shook when we saw that shaved ice mountain that’s drenched in a luscious gula melaka syrup.
+Special mention goes to their Power Chendol.
+We were shook seeing that luscious gula melaka syrup covering a shaved ice mountain.
 Their chendol surely lives up to its name of Power as lying beneath that mountain of ice is copious amounts of green noodles, red bean and attap seeds!
 They’re also known for having the best tau suan and cheng tng in Singapore.
 Priced affordably at about $1.50, these desserts aren’t too sweet or jelak (overwhelming).
 The tau suan is also served with a generous amount of you tiao and the cheng tng also has tons of longan, barley, lotus strips and sago!

 Address: ABC Brickworks Market & Food Centre, 6 Jalan Bukit Merah, #01-21, S(150006)